The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Application to non-Markovian H o rmander theory

-and $Y_{t}$ in \eqref{eqn:RDE} has a smooth density for all $t\in (0,T]$.
+and $Y_{t}$ in \eqref{eqnRDE} has a smooth density for all $t\in(0,T]$.

-This applies in particular when $X$ is given as a random Fourier series as in Example \ref {ex:rfs_stationary} (with $\rho<2$) or as a fractional Ornstein-Uhlenbeck process with Hurst parameter $H\in (1/4,1/2]$ as in Example \ref{ex:spectral_measure}. \end{theorem} \begin{proof} By assumption, $F$ is not identically equal to zero.
-In order to see that $ F_{-}^{\prime }\left( T\right) >0$ for some $T$ small enough assume the opposite, i.e. $F_{-}^{\prime }\left( t\right) \leq 0$ for all $t>0$.
+This applies in particular when $X$ is given as a random Fourier series as in Example~\ref{exrfsstationary} (with $\rho<2$) or as a fractional Ornstein--Uhlenbeck process with Hurst parameter $H\in(1/4,1/2]$ as in Example~\ref{exspectralmeasure}. \end{theorem}

+\begin{pf} By assumption, $F$ is not identically equal to zero.
+In order to see that $ F_{-}' ( T ) >0$ for some $T$ small enough, assume the opposite, that is, $F_{-}' ( t ) \leq0$ for all $t>0$.
 Then